kkkuangzh/AMLSII-assignment/README.md

 All the codes are written in python 3.6.8 environment and experimented on Linux servers and Mac OS.

 Some packetages needed for this task are given here long with its version.
+*tensorflow is not the newest version due to server constraints*

 + keras 2.3.1
 + numpy 1.19.5